hypebright/fireworks/README.md

 In this case, the fireworks is a `<div>` with a specified width and height.

-To use fireworks as a full screen overlay or an specific existing HTML element, you can launch and stop fireworks from the server:
+To use fireworks as a full screen overlay or an specific existing HTML element, you can launch and stop fireworks from the server.
+Don't forget to attach dependencies with `useFireworks()`:

 ``` r
 library(shiny)